 - Joints, which can cause joint pain, stiffness, and loss of function.

 - Thyroid, which might cause you to be tired, gain weight, or have muscle aches.

 - Skin, which can cause rashes, blisters, and color changes.

 No one is sure what causes autoimmune diseases.
-In most cases, your disease may have been caused by:
+In most cases, a combination of factors is probably at work, such as:

-- Genes, which may make you more likely to have the disease.
+- Genes, which may make you more likely to develop the disease.